 Melling offers a full line of high performance camshafts for domestic cars, light trucks, import vehicles, marine and high performance engines.
 Melling offers specific high performance camshaft choices for street, RV, strip and circle track racing applications.
 Melling camshafts supply the performance to suit your horsepower and torque requirements wherever and whenever you want it.
 Melling high performance camshafts are developed, engineered, tested and manufactured with the highest standards of quality and materials.

 Listed below is a group classification for the custom (or high) performance camshafts listed in this catalog – (the durations shown are based on .050 cam lift).
 The descriptions within each group show the characteristics of the cams in that group as well as any recommended modifications to the car or engine that will help get the desired performance.
 Good idle quality.
 Low RPM torque and mid range performance.
-Will work with stock or slightly modified engine.
-Manual or auto transmission.

 CLASS I (200° – 215°)